hpesoj/gsl-pointers/PROPOSAL.md

 delete component;      // not an owner
 ```

-Some feel that these compile-time assurances aren't compelling enough to justify the use of `optional_indirect` over `T*`, and that once all other uses of pointers have been covered by other high-level types (e.g. `unique_ptr`, `std::string`, `string_view`, `array`, `array_view`, …) the only use case that will be left for raw pointers will be as optional, non-owning references; therefore, wherever you see a `T*` it will be safe to assume that it is "an optional, non-owning reference to `T`".
+Some feel that these compile-time assurances aren't compelling enough to justify the use of `indirect` over `T*`, and that once all other uses of pointers have been covered by other high-level types (e.g. `unique_ptr`, `std::string`, `string_view`, `array`, `array_view`, …) the only use case that will be left for raw pointers will be as non-owning references; therefore, wherever you see a `T*` it will be safe to assume that it is "a non-owning reference to `T`".
 This is not true for a number of reasons:

-* This is only a convention; people are not obliged to use `T*` only to mean "an optional, non-owning reference to `T`".
+* This is only a convention; people are not obliged to use `T*` only to mean "a non-owning reference to `T`".
-* Plenty of existing code doesn't follow this convention; even if everyone followed convention from this point forward, you still cannot make the assumption that `T*` always means "an optional, non-owning reference to `T`".
+* Plenty of existing code doesn't follow this convention; even if everyone followed convention from this point forward, you still cannot make the assumption that `T*` always means "a non-owning reference to `T`".
-* Low-level code (new and existing) necessarily uses `T*` to mean all sorts of things; even if all new and old code followed the convention where appropriate, there would still be code where `T*` does not mean "an optional, non-owning reference to `T`", so you _still_ cannot make that assumption.
+* Low-level code (new and existing) necessarily uses `T*` to mean all sorts of things; even if all new and old code followed the convention where appropriate, there would still be code where `T*` does not mean "a non-owning reference to `T`", so you _still_ cannot make that assumption.

-Conversely, wherever you see `optional_indirect<T>` in some code, you _know_ that it means "an optional, non-owning reference to `T`".
+Conversely, wherever you see `indirect<T>` in some code, you _know_ that it means "a non-owning reference to `T`".
 Explicitly documenting intent is generally better than letting readers of your code make assumptions about your intent.

 Documentation of intent aside, we consider code correctness to be of high importance.
-We believe the ability to misuse pointers comes from their suboptimal design as optional, non-owning reference types.
+We believe the ability to misuse pointers comes from their suboptimal design as non-owning reference types.
 A well-designed type is _efficient_ and has an API that is _minimal_ yet _expressive_ and _hard to use incorrectly_.
 Pointers as non-owning reference types may be efficient and do have a somewhat expressive API, but their API is not minimal and is very easy to use incorrectly.
 Case in point, this is syntactically correct but logically incorrect code:

 ```c++
 int i = 0;